 Millions of people around the world today suffer from fungal infections.
 For example, this is due to our modern lifestyle and an unhealthy diet.
 One of the most common fungal infections is Candida.
-This is caused by the yeast Candida albicans, which is naturally present in our body, but can cause wild growth of fungi if it gets a chance.
+This is caused by the yeast Candida albicans, which is naturally present in our body but can cause wild growth of fungi if it gets a chance.
 Here you will find out how to recognize this fungal infection, what the causes are and what you can do to alleviate the complaints.

 The good bacteria of our intestinal flora, if balanced, live in balance with the natural yeast in our body.
 Yeasts are single-cell fungi.
-A common type of yeast is the Candida albicans that in our body is a normal part of the mixture of yeasts and bacteria that do their work in that body.
+A common type of yeast is the Candida albicans that in our body are a normal part of the mixture of yeasts and bacteria that do their work in that body.
 This Candida albicans lives in small amounts in our mouths, intestines, on our skin and in the vagina.
 The Candida yeast is kept intact by the intestinal flora and forms a certain balance with these body-like, natural bacteria.
-Due to unhealthy and unbalanced nutrition, too much sugar, an attenuated immune system, antibiotics or a hormone imbalance, there may be a imbalance between these yeasts and bacteria.
+Due to unhealthy and unbalanced nutrition, too much sugar, an attenuated immune system, antibiotics or a hormone imbalance, there may be an imbalance between these yeasts and bacteria.
 The relationship between ‘good’ and ‘bad’ bacteria in your body is out of balance and there is a growth of Candida fungi.

 The occurrence of this imbalance can have several causes.

-- Many sugars (glucose) and carbohydrates in your diet, because yeast needs sugars to multiply (McGinnis et al 1996, Buddington et al 1996, Howard et al 1995).
+- Many sugars (glucose) and carbohydrates in your diet, because the yeast needs sugars to multiply (McGinnis et al 1996, Buddington et al 1996, Howard et al 1995).

 - Lots of food from factory-produced foods